 Re: Disciplinary Procedure – Acknowledgment of Appeal

-I refer to your letter of [date] appealing against the decision to *dismiss/to issue you with a first written warning/final written warning taken at the Disciplinary Hearing held on [date].
+I refer to your completed disciplinary appeal form appealing against the decision to *dismiss/to issue you with a first written warning/final written warning taken at the Disciplinary Hearing held on [date].

 I acknowledge your appeal and will contact you with the date and time of the appeal hearing.
 However, if you have any queries in the meantime please do not hesitate to contact me or your Contact Officer.